-Also David Tenant's weird tongue flick thing as Barty Crouch Jr. It's meant to be creepy and yet comes across as pantomime villain stuff.
+Also David Tennant's weird tongue flick thing as Barty Crouch Jr. It's meant to be creepy and yet comes across as pantomime villain stuff.

 Another one from the film - Hermione breaking down in tears at the steps after Ron "spoils" her big night at the Yule Ball - well actually the whole darn Yule Ball argument, what little of it is there.
 While the original chapter always carried a hint of satire on teen angst it comes off looking even more ridiculous in the film due to the rather lackluster execution of the scene, with Rupert Grint (Ron) delivering his lines, which in the book were written with considerably vicious jealousy, with about as much interest as someone ordering a hamburger, while Emma Watson (Hermione) starts off equally understated to the point of being just plain flat and then she goes for the Large Ham approach with her reaction, which seems disproportionate to Grint's lack of investment in the scene.
 That her having the last word in the film actually gets undermined and upstaged by Ron doesn't help.

 Nightmare Fuel: Rowling was apparently surprised that the editors didn't object to Voldemort's resurrection scene, specifically Voldemort's fetus-like rudimentary body.